 Contrary to what one might think, the absence or presence of a varnish does not make it per definition mat (dull) or shiny.
-The final treatment with special rolls, cylinders or calendars contributes to how a membrane for tensile architecture will look.
+The final treatment with special rolls, cylinders or calenders contributes to how a membrane for tensile architecture will look like.
 Depending on the application and the type of product this could be extremely dull, with a great shine, regular dull or shiny and even with a leather look or with a 3D cube embossing.

 11. Visual inspection – human and camera inspection

-Before roll-up, the membrane is carefully inspected both by cameras and by operators, making sure your membrane is fit for use in your architectural design.
+Before roll-up, the membrane is carefully inspected by both cameras as well as operators, making sure your membrane is fit for use in your architectural design.